Coronavirus: Germany gives India millions in aid, thousands of testing kits | DW | 06.09.2020

 From 3 to 4 million cases in just 13 days, India's infection rate is now faster than that of the US and Brazil.

-Health experts worry that India's number of unreported coronavirus cases could be much higher.
+Health experts worry India's number of unreported coronavirus cases could be much higher.

-India imposed a monthslong nationwide lockdown to curb the spread of the virus, but the government has eased restrictions over the past couple of months in a bid to revive the economy.
+India imposed a monthslong nationwide lockdown to curb the spread of the virus, but the government has since eased restrictions in a bid to revive the economy.

 mvb/sri (dpa, AFP, KNA)